Country Hills Dentistry offers answers to the most frequently asked questions about Invisalign we hear from Kitchener patients.

 And teens can certainly be candidates for Invisalign.
-In fact, Invisalign has created a line of aligners to meet the unique needs of teenagers.
+Invisalign has created a line of aligners to meet the unique needs of teenagers.

 Invisalign Teen aligners have compliance indicators on them (small blue dots that fade away after the aligners have been worn for two full weeks) to help teens stay on track with their treatment.

-They also come with eruption tabs that provide space for second molars and prevent them from growing in crooked.
+They also come with eruption tabs that provide space for second molars which may prevent them from growing crooked.

 Rinse your aligners each time you remove them to wash away dry saliva and plaque that can result in dental decay and bad breath.

-You can also so your Invisalign aligners using denture cleaner, Retainer Brite, and/or the official Invisalign cleaning crystals.
+You can also clean your Invisalign aligners using a denture cleaner, Retainer Brite, and/or the official Invisalign cleaning crystals.

 Brush and floss your teeth before you put your aligners back in.
 Good oral hygiene is key to maintaining healthy teeth and avoiding cavities and decay.
 Failing to brush and floss properly can trap food debris and bacteria between your teeth and aligner, increasing your risk of dental problems and bad breath.

 Clean your aligners with a clear, anti-bacterial soft soap.
-Clear anti-bacterial soap is an excellent and inexpensive way to keep your aligners clear, fresh, and free from harmful bacteria.
+Clear anti-bacterial soap can be an excellent and inexpensive way to keep your aligners clear, fresh, and free from harmful bacteria.